 CPRS displays its graphing functionality as a detached window or a group of panes embedded within the Reports tab.
-(CPRS supports one detached instance of the graphing window and one Reports-tab instance per session.)
-You can resize and move the detached window, which enables you to set up graphs as a reference that you can view as you navigate your patient's chart in CPRS.
+(CPRS supports one detached instance of the graphing window and one Reports-tab instance per session.)You can resize and move the detached window, which enables you to set up graphs as a reference that you can view as you navigate your patient's chart in CPRS.

-You can start CPRS graphing in any of the following four ways:
+You can start CPRS graphing in any of the following ways:

 - From any tab: click Tools on the main menu and then click Graphing.
 CPRS displays the detached graphing window. - From any tab: simultaneously press the <Ctrl> and <G> keys.
-CPRS displays the detached graphing window.

-- On the Reports tab: click Graphing (local only) under Available Reports.
+CPRS displays the detached graphing window. - On the Reports tab: click Graphing (local only) under Available Reports.
 CPRS displays embedded graphing panes. - On the Labs tab: click Graph under Lab Results.
-CPRS displays the detached graphing window.
+CPRS displays the detached graphing window. - On the Labs tab: click Most Recent under Lab Results and then click on any test displaying lab results.